QuantEcon/sphinxcontrib-jupyter/README.rst

 Summary
 -------

-This sphinx extension can be used to build a collection of `Jupyter <http://jupyter.org>`__ notebooks for Sphinx Projects.
+This sphinx extension can be used to build, execute a collection of `Jupyter <http://jupyter.org>`__ notebooks for Sphinx Projects and convert them to html.

 **Note:** It has mainly been written to support the use case of scientific publishing and hasn't been well tested outside of this